alces-software/flight-terminal-services-client/notes/process/deployment-process.md

 **I can't install docker or docker-compose because MAC.
 What do I do?**
 Contact Ben and tell him to deploy the release.

-**Building the client has failed.
+**Building the launch client has failed.
 What do I do?**  Run `./bin/deploy-and-release.sh` again.
-Building the client occasionally fails, but I've never seen it happen twice in a row.
+Building the launch client occasionally fails, but I've never seen it happen twice in a row.

-**Building the client failed again.
+**Building the launch client failed again.
 What do I do?**  Contact Ben and tell him to deploy the release.

 **Deploying the server failed.
 What do I do?**  Now this one is a little more tricky.
 We're no longer on the develop branch and have already spent time